Basic Tree Climbing Class, (DRT)

 On Saturday morning we get started bright and early when we start a full day of knot tying,

-tree climbing, hazard assessment and all of the other skills that you will need to become a successful tree climber.
+tree climbing, risk assessment and all of the other skills that you will need to become a successful tree climber.

 Tree Climbing Equipment